damyanpazvanski/DMP-framework/README.md

 # DMP Framework
-Simple framework for the university
+DMP Framework - A full-featured framework for PHP